zstoebs/site/content/projects/cortical-surface-analysis/index.md

 <figcaption> Table 1.
 Summary of Regions with Significant Changes Per Feature.
 The percentage of the structure with significant changes are reported, in terms of the number of vertices.
 Regions are color-coded according to cooccurrence in the three features.
 Red = regional changes were detected by all three features.
 Yellow = regional changes were detected by two of the features.
 Blue = regional changes were detected by one of the features. </figcaption>
 </figure>

+# Takeaways
+A main takeaway was learning the scientific process in action and, most importantly, learning to work with more experienced researchers.
+I wrote the code and performed all of the analysis that produced our results.
+However, I did not develop the awesome acquisition method that generated our LGI data nor the statistical theory behind the analysis.
+Throughout the project, I have relied heavily on the expertise of my co-authors -- all of whom have PhDs whereas I was an undergrad until recently.
+This first journey in research has been inspiring and indelible.
+I am beyond grateful for it!

 # References
 [1]    F. O. Walker, “Huntington’s disease,” Lancet, vol. 369, no. 9557, pp. 218–228, 2007, doi: 10.1016/S0140-6736(07)60111-1.